odkr/cgi-runas/README.md

 2. Is the executable owned by UID 0 and `WWW_GROUP`?
 3. Is the executable *not* group-writable, world-writable, or world-executable?
-4. Is the directory the executable is located in, and each of its ancestors, owned by root or the webserver and *not* world-writable?
+4. Is the directory the executable is located in, and each of its ancestors, owned by root and neither group- nor world-writable?
 5. Is the executable run as `WWW_USER` and `WWW_GROUP`?
 6. Is the environment variable `PATH_TRANSLATED` set to a non-empty value?
+7. Does the value of `PATH_TRANSLATED` represent an absolute path?
-7. Is the UID of the script's owner not 0 and greater than `MIN_UID`?
+8. Is the UID of the script's owner not 0 and greater than `MIN_UID`?
-8. Is the GID of the script's owner not 0 and greater than `MIN_GID`?
+9. Is the GID of the script's owner not 0 and greater than `MIN_GID`?
-9. Do the UID and GID of the script reference a user and a group known to the system?
+10. Do the UID and GID of the script reference a user and a group known to the system?
-10. Can the executable drop all suplemantary groups, set its effective GID to the GID of the script's owner, and its effective UID to the UID of the script's owner?
+11. Can the executable drop all suplemantary groups, set its effective GID to the GID of the script's owner, and its effective UID to the UID of the script's owner?
-11. After doing that, does resetting its effective UID to 0 fail?
+12. After doing that, does resetting its effective UID to 0 fail?
-12. Does the value of `PATH_TRANSLATED` end in '.php'?
+13. Does the value of `PATH_TRANSLATED` end in '.php'?
-13. Is the script located inside `BASE_DIR`?
+14. Is the script located inside `BASE_DIR`?
-14. Is the directory the script is located in, and each of its ancestors, owned by root or the user the script should be run as and *not* world-writable?
+15. Is the directory the script is located in, and each of its ancestors, owned by root or the user the script should be run as and *not* world-writable?
-15. Can environment variables not listed in `ENV_VARS` be unset?
+16. Can environment variables not listed in `ENV_VARS` be unset?
-16. Can the environment variable `PATH` be set to the configuration value `PATH`?
+17. Can the environment variable `PATH` be set to the configuration value `PATH`?

 Unless all of the above conditions are met, *su-php* aborts.